 Three Decades of Winning at Light Speed

-Having gone back and forth with names—from the World Solar Challenge to the Global Green Challenge and now back—the 30th anniversary of the biennual event gets going between 8-15 October from Darwin in Australia’s Northern Territory, to Adelaide in South Australia — 3000 kms (1864 mi).
-28 teams are set to compete across the week-long event for the honor of being crowned the fastest solar powered car in the world.
+Having gone back and forth with names—from the World Solar Challenge to the Global Green Challenge and now back—the 30th anniversary of the biennial event once again takes place between 8-15 October from Darwin in Australia’s Northern Territory, to Adelaide in South Australia— 3000 kms (1864 mi).
+28 teams compete across the week-long event for the honor of being crowned the fastest solar powered car in the world and Nuon Solar Team of the Netherlands wins for a third consecutive time.
+The Delft University of Technology created car, called the Nuna9, finished a good 2 hours ahead of its closest challenger, making this win the seventh out of nine showings by the team.
 The World Solar Challenge also boasts 17 additional crews on uniquely designed courses that test out their vehicles as the solar car industry heats up.
-The race has long been an attraction for solar aficionados around the world and are manned mostly by universities and corporations, but high schools also compete.
+The race has long been an attraction for solar aficionados around the world and teams are manned mostly by universities and corporations, but high school teams also compete.

 Since mid-October, Waymo, the self-driving company run by John Krafcik and owned by Alphabet, has been “driving” its autonomous minivans on the streets of Arizona without a driver behind the wheel.
 The Chrysler Pacifica Hybrids will have a Waymo employee in the vehicle during trips for now, but they will be in the backseat not the front.
 Cars will be geofenced within a 100-square-mile area in the short term, but Waymo plans to expand those areas once the vans collect enough data and conduct more trips.
 Only specific members of Waymo’s Early Rider Program are eligible for rides at this point, but it is a step in the direction of practical innovation with the company ordering thousands more Chrysler hybrids to fill out its fleet in preparation for broader use.